Physical Address

 });

-We have here a simple list which contains some numbers, and we are just rendering these elements in <li> tag, this code we also have used in list as well, so it will be easier to understand, and it will be relatable.
-We have use here key as property for <li> tag, so every element will have unique ID.
+We have here a simple list that contains some numbers, and we are just rendering these elements in <li> tag, this code we also have used in the list as well, so it will be easier to understand, and it will be relatable.
+We have used here key as a property for <li> tag, so every element will have a unique ID.

-Assigning index or some static value will be risky if in future this list gets changed.
+Assigning an index or some static value will be risky if in the future this list gets changed.

-React Keys are generally having string datatype which separates the items of the list.
-But when we have string items in our list, and they need to key, then corresponding values will be considered as KEY.
-Also, if the list does not contain any string item, then we will get type cast string as key.
+React Keys generally have a string datatype that separates the items of the list.
+But when we have string items in our list, and they need to be key, then corresponding values will be considered as KEY.
+Also, if the list does not contain any string item, then we will get the type cast string as the key.

-We will get some kind of warning if we don’t use key in list elements, which don’t affect our result, but it would be good practice to add keys with the list.
+We will get some kind of warning if we don’t use keys in list elements, which doesn’t affect our result, but it would be good practice to add keys with the list.
 By the way, we can see the warning in the console.

 Let’s assume we have two components and one of them gets the list from the parent component and the other component gets the values from the other component. let’s see an example,

-Below code is the incorrect way to use :
+The below code is the incorrect way to use it:

 Component1.js